 Here are five of the benefits telemental health offers to patients and practitioners:

-Telemental health puts mental health services within reach of men, women, and children who live in rural or remote areas where counselors may be scarce.
+Telemental health puts mental health services within the reach of men, women, and children who live in rural or remote areas where counselors may be scarce.
 Some states, like Alaska, have lifted geographic limitations, allowing mental health providers from other states to practice telemedicine within its borders.1 Telemental health practitioners also can provide services in correctional settings when the patient and clinician cannot be together.

 With clinical mental health counselors now serving clients over long distances through videoconferencing, travel time can involve just the seconds it takes to walk to one’s laptop.
 This innovative counseling model eliminates a client’s need for transportation, and any travel-related costs.
 Telemental health also can make it easier for patients to work appointments into their schedules without having to take time off from work.
 Clinicians may find opportunities to increase their patient loads if practicing telemental health eliminates or cuts back on the need to commute to an office.